 The U.S. Bank Altitude Reserve Visa Infinite Card is a high-end travel card made of metal — stainless steel.
 It has a relatively high annual fee of $400, but comes with many benefits not found on cards with lower annual fees.

 It provides 3X points on eligible travel and mobile wallet purchases (the mobile wallet category can be very useful because many merchants today accept mobile wallets).
-The eligible mobile wallets are Apple Pay, Android Pay, Samsung Pay, and Microsoft Wallet.
+The eligible mobile wallets are Apple Pay, Google Pay, Samsung Pay, and Microsoft Wallet.

 An introductory offer of 50,000 bonus points is available for spending $4,500 in the first 90 days after account opening, equivalent to $750 in travel redemptions.